united-security-providers/usp-core-waap/src/docs/large-payloads.md

 ## Level 2: WAF body scanning limits

-The Coraza WAF body scanning limits operate *within* the Envoy connection buffer limit (level 1) and govern whether (and how much of) a request or response body is parsed and scanned for threats.
+The Coraza WAF body scanning limits operate *within* the Core WAAP proxy connection buffer limit (level 1) and govern whether (and how much of) a request or response body is parsed and scanned for threats.

 ### CoreWaapService.spec.coraza.enabled